Legal Framework of MoU (Memorandum of Understanding)

 4. The MoU can be differentiated from the agreement, but it should still clearly outline the above-mentioned cooperation, including all the provisions and terms and conditions it may impose and any limitations, rights, or responsibilities.
 Take, for example, terms like confidentiality agreements or simple etiquette rules standardising the behaviour of the contracting parties.

-6. Since the MOU has to be signed and dated by both/all parties, hence it is only from authorised signatories.
+6. Since the MOU has to be signed and dated by both/all parties, it is only from authorised signatories.
 Thus, according to the contents of the signed document, each one of the parties binds the other.

 Enforceability of Memorandum of Understanding (MoU)

 The general intent and content of the Memorandum of Understanding shall primarily determine its enforceability in the Indian legal landscape.
 An MoU is generally thought of as a non-binding document showing shared aspirations and the outline of an agreement.
-Notwithstanding it may be dealt with as an Indian law contract and hence, can be enforced in the court of law under the presumption that MoU has terms and obligations and intention of enforcement of the relationship.
+Notwithstanding, it may be dealt with as an Indian law contract and hence, can be enforced in the court of law under the presumption that the MoU has terms and obligations and the intention of enforcement of the relationship.

 3. Consideration: Section 10 of the Indian Contract Act of 1872 states that any contract must contain “consideration” or something that is bargained for.
 In any event, without consideration, an MoU most likely will not be enforced.